daedalus5/mini-minecraft/readme.md

 The branches (leaf blocks) of each tree were individually shaped using a standard L-System grammar "X -> [-FX]+FX".
 Branching probability was not incorporated, but each branch was given a random orientation at each branching event.
 This gives each tree a unique appearance while maintaining the fullness of its appearance.
 The leaves/branches were perched atop a tree trunk given a random height between 5 and 9 blocks high.

+Each tree begins with a 2D L-System.
+The blocks this L-System intersects in the world are drawn as leaf blocks.
+The 2D L-System is then rotated by 180 degrees to sweep out the full three-dimensional tree.

 --- Worley Noise Forests ---

 Trees were distributed within a forest using Worley noise.
 A cell grid was layered atop the terrain, with a single cell occupying the width and length of a terrain chunk.
 The function was written such that trees closest to the random point distributed within a cell had a higher probability of being drawn.
 This left realistic-looking gaps, or small clearings, in the forest, as though a space had opened in the canopy because a couple of trees fell.